Foot Locker: Rebranding as Foot Locker

+By November 2020, Czech billionaire Daniel Křetínský's holding company Vesa Equity Investment Sarl became the largest shareholder of Foot Locker with a 10% holding by buying Macy's stake.

 In 2021, Foot Locker acquired Los Angeles–based athletic retailer WSS and Tokyo-based Atmos.

 In 2022, Foot Locker announced it would aim to achieve net zero emissions by 2050.
 In September 2022, Mary Dillon was named CEO, replacing the retiring Richard Johnson.

 A Foot Locker outlet was looted in the June–July 2023 France riots following the police shooting of Moroccan/Algerian Nahel Merzouk.

 A Foot Locker outlet was looted in the November 2023 Dublin, Ireland riots following the stabbings by Algerian Riad Bouchaker.

 In 2023, Footlocker announced plan to close up to 400 low performing stores by 2026.